Q. Does Oregon law require an employer to respond to a garnishment of wages received from an employee’s creditor?

 Q. Does the law set a limit on the amount of wages subject to garnishment?

 A. Yes.
-The maximum is generally 25% of the employee’s disposable earnings (net after taxes), so long as the employee is left with at least $218 per week after the garnishment.
-ORS 18.385.
+The maximum is generally 25% of the employee’s disposable earnings (net after taxes), so long as the employee is left with at least $218 per week after the garnishment - see ORS 18.385 and 29 CFR § 870.10 regarding other pay period intervals and additional requirements.

 Garnishments are subject to the priority of orders of a bankruptcy court or for items like child support, and taxes - the limits listed above are applied only after the employer withholds the ordered support, to the extent there are wages left to satisfy the garnishment beyond those limits.
 Child support withholdings are calculated by the court ordering the support according to the provisions of ORS 25.414.